Hejduk Group - ultra-cool plasma physics

 News

-24.11.2025 - Our article on 3D-printed components for experimenting with trapped electrons was provisionally accepted for publication at Physica Scripta!
-More news will follow.
-The preprint is available at arXiv.
+9.12.2025 - Our article on 3D-printed components for experimenting with trapped electrons was published in Physica Scripta!
+Read the open-access article here.

 November 2025 - We have published multiple preprints at arXiv.
 They deal with two-frequency trapping and production of electron/ion traps.